danwahl/danwahl.github.io/_pages/st-peter.md

 He sat in the second row, which told me something.
 The front row was for performers, students who wanted to be seen engaging.
 The back was for skeptics and the hung-over.
 The second row was for people who were actually there to learn.

 I noticed him on the first day only because he was so plainly out of place.
-Most of my students wore their politics on their sleeves—or their tote bags, or their laptop stickers.
+Most of my students wore their politics on their sleeves, or their tote bags, or their laptop stickers.
 Peter dressed like he'd walked out of a different decade.
 Clean-cut, cautious, a small cross on a chain around his neck that he touched sometimes when he was thinking.
 I learned later that he'd grown up in one of those tight-knit religious communities that exist alongside the rest of America without quite being part of it.
 He was the first in his family to attend a secular university.
 The cross was, I think, the last thread connecting him to home.

 The first week of my seminar was always about global poverty.
-I'd start with the numbers—children dying of preventable diseases, the sheer mathematical weight of suffering happening right now, today, while we sat in our comfortable classroom.
+I'd start with the numbers: children dying of preventable diseases, the sheer mathematical weight of suffering happening right now, today, while we sat in our comfortable classroom.
 Then I'd introduce Singer's drowning child, that old thought experiment.
 You see a child drowning in a shallow pond.
 You can save them easily, but it will ruin your expensive shoes.
 Do you have an obligation to act?

 Of course you do.
 Everyone agrees.

-And then: if you can save a child's life by donating to an effective charity, and you choose to buy expensive shoes instead—what's the difference, exactly?
+And then: if you can save a child's life by donating to an effective charity, and you choose to buy expensive shoes instead, what's the difference, exactly?

 Most students resist this at first.
 They find reasons, good and bad, why physical proximity matters, why direct action is different from indirect action, why it can't really be true that they're morally obligated to give away their money until they're nearly as poor as the people they're helping.
 I welcomed the resistance.
 Wrestling with these ideas is the point.

 Peter didn't resist.
 He just sat there, very still, his face pale.
 After class he didn't linger to argue or ask questions the way some students do.
 He just left, quickly, like he needed air.

 The second week was about animals.
-Factory farming, the scale of it—billions of sentient creatures living and dying in conditions we'd call torture if they were human.
+Factory farming, the scale of it: billions of sentient creatures living and dying in conditions we'd call torture if they were human.
 I showed the numbers, the footage, the philosophy.
 I made the case that if we take suffering seriously, we cannot limit our concern to our own species without reasons that would embarrass us if applied to humans.

 Peter was in tears before the lecture ended.
 Not performative weeping, not the kind of emotional display some students use to signal their sensitivity.
 He was just sitting there, crying quietly, unable to stop.
 After class I asked if he wanted to talk.
-He shook his head, thanked me for the lecture—thanked me, as though I'd given him a gift rather than ruined his afternoon—and said he had some thinking to do.
+He shook his head, thanked me for the lecture, as though I'd given him a gift rather than ruined his afternoon, and said he had some thinking to do.

 I heard from another student a few days later that Peter had gone vegan overnight.
 Not reducetarian, not "trying to cut back."
 Vegan, completely, all at once.
 When I asked him about it the following week, he seemed almost confused by the question.